islewis/the-kombucha-code/recipes/experiments/Spiced Pear.md

 # Spiced Pear
-A warm and fruity flavor.
+A warm and fruity flavor, with a very similar flavor profile to the Spiced Apple flavor.

 > Type: Black tea